Kids Blossom OT (Standard)

 About Us

-Our goal is to deliver high-quality, individualised OT services that are evidence-based, family-centred, child-led, neurodiversity-affirming, and trauma-sensitive.
+Our goal is to deliver high-quality, individualised OT services that are evidence-based, relational, family-centred, child-led, neurodiversity-affirming, and trauma-sensitive.

 Young girl lying on her back across gym ball with therapist supporting her feet